 woman as nurturer, often presented bare-breasted, in long, flowing garments.

-Masonic authors, and some outsiders, have claimed fraternal similarities are a result of the primacy of Freemasonry, from whom all others have ‘borrowed’.
+MASONIC authors, and some outsiders, have claimed fraternal similarities are a result of the primacy of ‘Freemasonry’, from which all others have ‘borrowed’.
 I’ve seen no credible evidence of such borrowings, while there is credible evidence of non-Masonic brotherhoods insisting that ‘they’ had borrowed nothing.
-However, as the Masonic recruitment strategies gathered momentum, most particularly in the later-19th century, it is very possible, especially in the United States, that a number of ‘brotherhoods’ took inspiration from what they knew of Freemasonry.
-The label ‘masonic’ or ‘pseudo-masonic’ has been applied by outsiders with only a surface understanding.
-The presence of known initiated Masons at the foundation of new ‘brotherhood’ is insufficient evidence of a borrowing.’
-Other, unacknowledged influences would also appear to have been taken up, and research remains necessary into the possibility of at least three distinct lines of fraternal evolution.
+However, as the Masonic recruitment strategies gathered momentum, most particularly in the later-19th century, it is very possible, especially in the United States, that a number of ‘brotherhoods’ took inspiration from what they knew of ‘Freemasonry’.
+The label ‘masonic’ or ‘pseudo-masonic’ has been applied without much thought.
+The presence of known initiated Masons at the foundation of a new ‘brotherhood’ is insufficient evidence of a borrowing.’
+Other, unacknowledged influences would appear to have been taken up, and research remains necessary into the possibility of at least three distinct lines of fraternal evolution.
 For brevity’s sake I refer to these as:

 the operative line,